 Construction project closeout can be a long process due to the many steps that are often required including completion of punchlists, final inspections, contract closeout, submission of as-builts and more.
 To ensure that each of these steps are completed on time, a project closeout checklist is essential.
 With this project closeout checklist template, you can list all tasks needing to be completed along with details of each task, specific requirements and the date completed.

-Construction Management with Smartsheet
+Construction Management in Smartsheet